 Serving and Storing Tips

-Once your waffles are ready, serve them right away while they’re still warm and crispy.
-If you’re making a large batch, you can keep the waffles warm by placing them in a low oven at 200°F until you’re ready to serve.
-You can also store any leftover waffles in an airtight container in the refrigerator for up to 3 days.
-On busy mornings, simply reheat them in the oven or a toaster.
-For a delicious touch, top your dairy-free waffles with butter, maple syrup, and fresh berries, or even a sprinkle of powdered sugar for that extra sweetness.
+Serve the waffles warm and crispy.
+For large batches, keep them in a low oven at 200°F until serving.
+Store leftovers in an airtight container in the refrigerator for up to 3 days and reheat in the oven or toaster.
+Top with butter, maple syrup, fresh berries, or powdered sugar for extra sweetness.

 Fun serving Suggestions